getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    If the Form was created by uploading an Excel file, this field contains the MIME type of that file.
+                      <p>If the Form was created by uploading an Excel file, this field contains the MIME type of that file.</p>